Plunderswap/plunderswap-document/get-started/transfer-from-EVM.md

 6. Choose the Token you wish to send, the amount, then click Next.
 In this example, im sending 10 ZIL.
 Click Next.

+!!!warning Warning
+If you are transferring any token apart from ZIL, ensure you change the GasLimit to 400,000 (At the moment, there is a bug with scilla contracts and Gas Estimation.
+Unfort for now, need to set this manually.
+If you use the default gas limit, the transaction will fail!)
+!!!

 ![](../../.gitbook/assets/TFEVM6.png)

 7. You will get a confirmation screen as per the below, check over the details, and click Confirm.